JUMP TO

 On the other hand, the adventures that come with spending time in New Zealand are worth it to many locum tenens physicians who aren’t going for the money.
 Many also enjoy the quality time with family and the laid-back lifestyle New Zealand culture provides.

 Explore more: How much locum tenens physicians get paid in other countriesThe way taxes work in New Zealand is different for each person and depends on your home country.
 GMS recommends you seek the advice of an accounting professional who understands international taxes.
+Physicians from the United States will be responsible for paying taxes in the U.S. for things such as State Tax (if applicable), Social Security, and Medicare.

 Since locum tenens physicians are independent contractors, GMS does not provide health insurance or other typical full-time employee benefits.
 However, New Zealand does offer free healthcare for you and your family for anything accidental, like an injury from a bike crash or a car accident.